cuijialang/VHDLinter/README.md

 - [x] Source code must not exceed 80 characters per line
 - [ ] Each line must contain only one VHDL statement
 - [x] No TAB characters should be used for indentation
-- [ ] Each line must be properly indented (2 spaces for each level of indentation)
+- [ ] Each line must be properly indented with 2 spaces per level of indentation
 - [ ] Source code has to be written in lower case, except for constant declarations

 #### Signals, Variables and Constants
-- [ ] Signal and variable names should be short, not exceeding 24 characters
+- [x] Signal and variable names should be short, not exceeding 24 characters
 - [ ] If the signal is a vector, the range is defined as *msb downto lsb*
 - [ ] Constants should be written in upper-case

 #### Entities
-- [ ] The function of the entity should be commented
+- [ ] The functionality of an entity should be commented
+- [ ] Ports shoud be ordered by their function
+- [ ] Ports can only be one of the following types: *in*, *out* or *inout*
 - [ ] If generics are preset, their function should be commented
-- [ ] Ports can only be one of the following three types: *in*, *out* or *inout*
-- [ ] Ports shoud be ordered by their function

 #### Architectures
-- [ ] The arcitecture name is derived from the entity name by suffixing it with *_arc
+- [ ] The arcitecture name is derived from the entity name by suffixing it with *_arc*
-- [ ] Port maps and generic maps should use named association, each line should contain only one port or generic.
+- [ ] Port maps and generic maps should use named association
+- [ ] Maps should contain only one port or generic per line

 #### Packages
-- [ ] Package should be indicated by suffixing *_pkg* to the package name
+- [ ] Package should be indicated by suffixing *_pkg* to their name
 - [ ] All defined types that are in the package should be commented
 - [ ] Self-defined types (except for state-machine states) should be defined in a library